s6fikass/semanticweblab2020-2021/README.md

 ## Description
-In this lab you will have to implement Intelligent algorithms that works on knowledgegraphs and also manipulate rdf Data, Other topics may include implementing Explainable AI algorithms using programming language such as (python , scala , ...).
+In this lab you will implement intelligent algorithms that work on knowledge graphs and also manipulate RDF data.
+Other topics may include implementing Explainable AI algorithms using Python and Scala.

 * Short presentations (5 min) are required biweekly.
-* No final project Report is required but Code Documentaion is required.
+* No final project report is required but a detailed documentaion must be delivered at the end of the lab.
-* Solutions would be evaliated using peer review.
+* The final deliverables (code and documentation) will be peer-evaluated.
 * Final presentation (20 min).

 ## Time table
-The participation in the first meeting is compulsury for all master students who wish to participate in the Lab Semantic Data Web.
+The participation in the first meeting is compulsury for all master students who wish to participate in the Lab Semantic Data Web Technologies.

 | Date  	|  Title 	|  Reason  	|